 As previously noted, viruses are so simple that they do not even earn the title of a living organism.
 They have no motility (ability to move on their own) and have no means of digestion.
 They are considered parasitic in nature and cannot even exist outside the cell.

 Thus, antibiotics cannot kill viruses because bacteria and viruses have different mechanisms and machinery to survive and replicate.
 The antibiotic has no “target” to attack in a virus.
 So, antibiotics do not work on viruses and vice versa.
 Conversely, anti-virals do not work on bacteria.

-There are anti-viral drugs to do that, but there is a biological price to pay.
+There are anti-viral drugs that are claimed to do that, but there is a biological price to pay.
 That biological price is what is known as a side effect.
 Let me go on a brief detour to explain as concisely as possible.